* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 connecteam-homepage-screenshot

 Connecteam combines time tracking, scheduling, communication, and training into a comprehensive construction time-keeping solution.
-Field workers clock in or out, update jobs, submit forms, and managers see everything from the office.
+Field workers clock in or out, update jobs, and submit forms, and managers see everything from the office.

 Key Features